civican/legisinfo/42-1/bills/C-51/bill_text.md

 arrests them on a civil process, or under the pretence of executing a civil process,

-is guilty of an indictable offence and liable to imprisonment for a term not exceeding two years.

 ### Section 14

-Sections **177 and** 178 of the Act are replaced by the following:
+Sections 177 and 178 of the Act are replaced by the following:

 ### Section 177